GalSagie/GalSagie.github.io/_posts/2015-05-11-dragonflow-2.md

 <img src="https://raw.githubusercontent.com/GalSagie/GalSagie.github.io/master/public/img/ping.jpeg" />

-We can see that the first ping latency is substantially bigger than the rest, this is because the first packet is matched and sent to the controller, the controller checks the route validity (if there is a route between the two VM’s) and then configure two flows which represent the two sides of the connection.
+We can see that the first ping latency is abit bigger than the rest, this is because the first packet is matched and sent to the controller, the controller checks the route validity (if there is a route between the two VM’s) and then configure two flows which represent the two sides of the connection.

 Before looking at the newly configured flows by the controller, lets understand how the packet is first matched and sent to the controller.